jadekang0611/Assembly-CaseStudy/README.md

 - If I had some more time I could have built more stable custom theme for the overall UI
 - I could have built and implemented the restricted access only for the assembly team.
+- If I had more time I could have implemented more thorough unit testing.

 # Getting Started with Create React App